felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/enumeration.jpg" position="center" caption="" >}}

-## Use your book's margins to write ideas
+## Tip 6: Use your book's margins to write ideas

-If reading a certain paragraph triggers a lightbulb in your mind or makes you pause and wonder about a specific question, I recommend that you write that thought in the margins next to the paragraph that inspired it.
+If reading a certain paragraph triggers a light bulb in your mind or makes you pause and wonder about a specific question, I recommend that you write that thought in the margins next to the paragraph that inspired it.
 That way, when writing your notes, you will also be able to